 Automatic program configuration and loading – we'll use script files to configure and load the Mosquitto MQTT broker, the Node-RED Web interface, and the Arduino IDE sketches.

-Security and stability of Wi-Fi® connections – we'll discuss ways to automate the connection to secure wireless access points and to keep those paths working.
+Stability of Wi-Fi connections – we'll discuss ways to automate the connection to secure wireless access points and to keep those paths working.